bkrug/Emu-Writer/Readme/DOCUMENTATION.md

 So, you would need to press CTRL+Z three times to restore all of the characters and remove the ones you inserted.

 Here is a list of all possible undo/redo events:
+- deleting up to 255 consecutive characters using FCTN+1 without pressing a key that moves the cursor
-- deleting up to 255 consecutive characters without pressing a key that moves the cursor
+- deleting up to 255 consecutive characters using FCTN+3 without pressing a key that moves the cursor
 - inserting up to 255 consecutive characters without pressing a key that moves the cursor
 - ovewriting up to 127 consecutive characters without pressing a key that moves the cursor
 - changing the margins for any one paragraph